gandalf-network/eyeofsauron/README.md

 - -f, --folder [folder]: Set the destination folder for the generated files

-- -esm, --esModules : Specify if the generated files should be Javascript ESModule files (Uses import statements).

 - --esm, --esModules : Generate JavaScript files as ESModules, utilizing `import` statements for module imports.

 - --c, --commonJS : Generate JavaScript files as CommonJS modules, using `require` statements for module imports.

+- -ts, --typescript : Specify if the generated files should be TypeScript files.

 ### Using the Generated Files